narendravarmavasireddy/Narendra/README.md

 # Narendra
-this is sample git hub action code
+this is sample git hub action code of activity types